By using this site, you agree to the Privacy Policy and Terms of Use.

 With a sandy beach shoreline containing 450 million-year-old fossils and oil shale fragments, it is a unique destination for water sports such as windsurfing, sea kayaking, sailing, and swimming.

-The park is only open from mid-April to late October, and its campsites are in high demand during the summer months, so be sure to plan your visit soon!
+The small park is only open from mid-April to late October, and its campsites are in high demand during the summer months, so be sure to plan your visit soon!

 Provincial Park